Skip to content

 • You can also brine the meat or inject it with vinegar, juices, and seasonings.

-• Try using mustard to help the dry rub stick to the pork as well as assist in creating good bark.
-Also, I used Dijon mustard in this recipe.
+• Try using mustard to help the dry rub stick to the pork and assist in creating good bark.
+I used Dijon mustard in this recipe.

 More Amazing BBQ Recipes